learn-co-students/python-lists-lab-data-science-intro-000/README.md

 ### Introduction

-Ok, so now that we have gotten a sense of how to read from a list and alter a list in Python, let's put this knowledge to practice.
+Ok, so now that we have a sense of how to read from a list and alter a list in Python, let's put this knowledge to use.

 ### Objectives

 * Practice reading one and multiple elements from lists
 * Practice altering data in lists
-* Practice add elements and removing elements from lists
+* Practice adding elements and removing elements from lists

 ### Our initial data structure